Skip to main content

 Damyanti Biswas

 Damyanti Biswas is the author of You Beneath Your Skin and numerous short stories that have been published in magazines and anthologies in the US, the UK, and Asia.
 She has been shortlisted for Best Small Fictions and Bath Novel Awards and is co-editor of the Forge Literary Magazine.
-Her next literary crime thriller, The Blue Bar, is represented by Lucienne Diver from The Knight Agency, and was published by Thomas & Mercer on January 1, 2023.
+Her literary crime thriller series, the Blue Mumbai, is represented by Lucienne Diver from The Knight Agency.
+Both The Blue Bar and The Blue Monsoon were published in 2023.

 I appreciate comments, and I always visit back.
 If you're having trouble commenting, let me know via the contact form, or tweet me up @damyantig !